Denniscve98/denniscve98/README.md

-# Hi there, I'm Dennis 👋
+# Hello, I'm Dennis 👋
-### Working to become a Data Scientist
+### Entry-level Data Analyst
-- ✨ Graduate student of Data Science at The City College of New York
+- ✨ Graduate student of Data Science and Engineering at The City College of New York
 - 🌱 BA in Astrophysics from Columbia University
-- 💬 Currently learning Advanced SQL and R
+- 💬 Expertise in Python, SQL and R.

 # Programming Languages:
 - Python